darkjeff99/sendinblue/README.txt

   * You need to have the API Key of SendinBlue API.
   * You need to login with the API Key on Home page in order to use all functionality of module.
+  * There are three ways to install the SDK:
+  1) The preferred and most simple way is: use Composer Manager contrib module and follow instructions from it.

+  2) If you're using Libraries API contrib module: cd */sites/all/libraries mkdir sendinblue cd sendinblue composer require "sendinblue/api-v3-sdk:~7.4"

+  You may need to clear cache once this is done.

 CONFIGURATION
 -------------